Valhalla: Modern influence

 The concept of Valhalla continues to influence modern popular culture.
 Examples include the Walhalla temple built by Leo von Klenze for Ludwig I of Bavaria between 1830 and 1847 near Regensburg, Germany, and the Tresco Abbey Gardens Valhalla museum built by August Smith around 1830 to house ship figureheads from shipwrecks that occurred at the Isles of Scilly, England, near the museum.

 References to Valhalla appear in literature, art, and other forms of media.
 Examples include K. Ehrenberg's charcoal illustration Gastmahl in Walhalla (mit einziehenden Einheriern) (1880), Richard Wagner's depiction of Valhalla in his opera cycle Der Ring des Nibelungen (1848–1874), the Munich, Germany-based Germanic Neopagan magazine Walhalla (1905–1913), the book series Magnus Chase and the Gods of Asgard by Rick Riordan, the comic series Valhalla (1978–2009) by Peter Madsen, and its subsequent animated film of the same name (1986).
 Valhalla also gives its name to a thrill ride at Blackpool Pleasure Beach, UK.

 Before Hunter S. Thompson became the counter-culture's Gonzo journalist, he lived in Big Sur, California, while writing his novel The Rum Diary.
 He wrote "Big Sur is very like Valhalla—a place that a lot of people have heard of, and that very few can tell you anything about" (Proud Highway: Saga of a Desperate Southern Gentleman, chapter 20).

 In the 2015 film Mad Max: Fury Road, the cult of the War Boys believe a heroic death in the service of dictator Immortan Joe will take them to Valhalla.

+Valhalla is referred to numerous times in the Marvel Studios Thor films, based on the Thor comic books.
+It is seen in the post-credits scene of the 2022 movie Thor: Love and Thunder, where Jane Foster/Mighty Thor is welcomed to the afterlife by Heimdall after succumbing to death from terminal cancer.